 If the client says talk now, give advice about changing drinking or drug use.
 Use: Ask, Tell, Ask format.

 You already asked (above) if it was okay to talk, now give some advice.

-"As your counselor, I would advise you to stop drinking or using drugs until you are older" As your counselor it is my hope that you will stop using and achieve
+"As your counselor, I would advise you to stop, cut down or reduce your drinking"